Installation & IDE Setup

 1 tasks failed mill.scalalib.ZincWorkerModule.classpath Resolution failed for 1 modules: -------------------------------------------- com.lihaoyi:mill-scalalib-worker_2.13:0.11.1 not found: C:\Users\partens\.ivy2\local\com.lihaoyi\mill-scalalib-worker_2.13\0.11.1\ivys\ivy.xml download error: Caught java.io.IOException (Server returned HTTP response code: 503 for URL: https://repo1.maven.org/maven2/com/lihaoyi/mill-scalalib-worker_2.13/0.11.1/mill-scalalib-worker_2.13-0.11.1.pom) while downloading https://repo1.maven.org/maven2/com/lihaoyi/mill-scalalib-worker_2.13/0.11.1/mill-scalalib-worker_2.13-0.11.1.pom

-It is expected that basic commands (e.g. clean) will not work, as Mill saying it is unable to resolve it’s own, fundamental, dependencies.
+It is expected that basic commands (e.g. clean) will not work, as Mill saying it is unable to resolve it’s own, fundamental, dependencies from the default Maven Central JVM package repository.
 Under such circumstances, you will normally have access to some proxy, or other corporate repository which resolves maven artifacts.
 The strategy is simply to tell mill to use that instead.

-The idea is to set an environment variable COURSIER_REPOSITORIES (see coursier docs).
+To resolve this, you can set an environment variable COURSIER_REPOSITORIES (see coursier docs)

 The below command should pass the environment variable to the mill